TITLE 50: INSURANCE

 Other Claim Information

 6a.
 Total Number of Defendants.
-Enter total number of persons or corporations that you insure that are involved in this claim.
+Enter total number of persons or corporations that you insure that are involved in the incident relating to this claim.

 Contact Person Information